openai/mujoco-py/README.md

 [MuJoCo](http://mujoco.org/) is a physics engine for detailed, efficient rigid body simulations with contacts. `mujoco-py` allows using MuJoCo from Python 3.

-Upgrade note: Since version 1.50.1.0, only Python 3 is supported.
+## Synopsis

+### Requirements

+The following platforms are currently supported:

+- Linux with Python 3.5.2.
+See [the `Dockerfile`](Dockerfile) for the canonical list of system dependencies.
+Support for Python 3.6 [is planned](https://github.com/openai/mujoco-py/issues/52).
+- OS X with Python 3.5.2.
+Support for Python 3.6 [is planned](https://github.com/openai/mujoco-py/issues/52).
+- Windows (experimental) with Python 3.5.2.
+See [the Appveyor file](https://github.com/openai/mujoco-py/blob/master/.appveyor.yml#L16-L32) for the canonical list of dependencies.

+Python 2 has been desupported since [1.50.1.0](https://github.com/openai/mujoco-py/releases/tag/1.50.1.0).
 Python 2 users can stay on the [`0.5` branch](https://github.com/openai/mujoco-py/tree/0.5).
 The latest release there is [`0.5.7`](https://github.com/openai/mujoco-py/releases/tag/0.5.7) which can be installed with `pip install mujoco-py==0.5.7`.

-## Synopsis

 ### Install MuJoCo